John Lyon-Dalberg-Acton, 3rd Baron Acton: Early life and education

 Acton was born in Bordighera, Liguria, Italy, the eldest son and third of nine children born to Richard Dalberg-Acton, 2nd Baron Acton, a diplomat in the foreign service.
 His mother was Dorothy Lyon, the only child of Thomas Henry Lyon, DL, of Appleton Hall, Cheshire.
 The fourth generation of his family abroad, the 2nd Lord Acton and his children officially became British citizens in 1911 by Act of Parliament.

 The family was living in Germany when the First World War broke out.
 They were temporarily detained in Baden Baden in 1914.
-In 1915, Lord Acton became chargé d'affaires in Berne.
+In 1915, Lord Acton became chargé d'affaires in Bern.
 In 1919, his father added the additional surname and arms of Lyon when Lady Acton inherited from her father.
 His mother died in 1923, when his youngest sister was just 2.

 He was educated at the Royal Military College, Sandhurst and Trinity College, Cambridge.
 He succeeded to the family titles upon the death of his father in 1924.

 His only brother, Richard William Heribert Peter Lyon-Dalberg-Acton (1909–1946), was killed in a plane crash in Gambia in 1946.